Haas unveil new-look livery for 2021 Formula 1 season for all-rookie Mick Schumacher, Nikita Mazepin line-up

 Although all teams are restricted in the development improvements they can make to their cars for 2021, Haas are making the fewest changes to last year's car, the VF-21, as they focus their efforts and resources on making big steps when F1's rules are overhauled for the 2022 season.

-Mick Schumacher, the son of seven-time champion Michael, is joined in an all-rookie line-up by Russia's Nikita Mazepin.
+Mick Schumacher, the 21-year-old son of seven-time champion Michael and last year's F2 champion, is joined in an all-rookie line-up by Russia's Nikita Mazepin, 22.

-The new white, blue and red livery coincides with the announcement of a new multi-year title sponsorship deal with Russian firm Uralkali, a potash fertilizer producer.
+The new white, blue and red livery, the colours of Russia's flag, coincides with the announcement of a new multi-year title sponsorship deal with Russian firm Uralkali, a fertilizer producer.

 New look for @HaasF1Team in 2021 ⤵️— Sky Sports F1 (@SkySportsF1) March 4, 2021